storyblok/space-tool-plugins/space-plugins/story-starter/README.md

 To learn more about the configuration, read the [space-plugin-nuxt-starter's README](https://github.com/storyblok/space-tool-plugins/blob/main/space-plugin-nuxt-starter/README.md#configuration).

+## Customization

+Open the `starters/nuxt/stories.config.ts` file and implement your own actions.
+You can refer to the existing sample implementation for guidance.

 ## Deployment

 The Story Starter is set up as a monorepo, and most hosting platforms support it seamlessly.
 For instance, Vercel recognizes it as a Nuxt project and automatically configures the root directory for you.